 Melvin’s Bar-B-Que: A Bit of History

-The story begins in the 1930s in rural Orangeburg County, SC, when Big Joe Bessinger taught 10-year old Melvin to make the Golden Secret Barbecue sauce he invented.
+The story begins in the 1930s in rural Orangeburg County, SC, when Big Joe Bessinger taught 10-year-old Melvin to make the Golden Secret Barbecue sauce he invented.

 A farmer by trade, Big Joe had a talent for barbecue.
-Word quickly spread about his barbecued pork, cooked inside a pit dug deep into the ground then drenched in his special mustard sauce.
+Word quickly spread about his barbecued pork, cooked inside a pit dug deep into the ground and then drenched in his special mustard sauce.

 At his wife’s urging, Big Joe bartered away the family cow and mule in exchange for a small café in Holly Hill.
 Holly Hill Café opened its doors in 1939 serving mustard-based barbecue.